NorthernRealities/Rainbow-Creator/Readme.md

 	let backgroundColour = UIColor ( hex: 0x42ac58, alpha: 0.75 )
 	let foregroundColour = UIColor ( hexString: "#0f23ec" )

 The setting of the alpha is available in both but if you leave it out then it defaults to 1.0.
 When specifying a colour with a hexadecimal string the hash sign ('#') is optional.
-(Please note that I have no idea what those will produce.
+(Please note that I have no idea what those values for colors will produce.
 I just made them up as an example.)

 An additional function allows you to create colors using RGB values but without specifying a value for the opacity (alpha).
 In this case it will default to 1.0.

 	let newColour = UIColor ( red: 0.8, green: 0.4, blue: 0.75 )

+New in April 2016 is a function that lets you create colors by specifying HSB values.
+As usual with you can leave off the alpha and it will default to a value of 1.0.

+	let newColour = UIColor ( hueDegrees: 359, saturationPercent: 100, brightnessPercent: 100, alpha: 0.8 )

 ## Future